linsomniac/uplaybook/README.md

 - **change**: By default, all shell commands are assumed to have caused a change to the system and will trigger notifications.
 If False, this `command` is treated as not changing the system.  (optional, bool)
+- **creates**: If specified, if the path it specifies exists, consider the command to have already been run and skip future runes.

 Extra: